 Companies need to expand their global footprint in order to strategically position themselves for growth in global markets.
 The free zone regime in Costa Rica is a tool that is used by companies from several countries that has enabled them to expand internationally, take advantage of economies of scale, and to benefit from tax incentives.
 In turn, Costa Rica has gained new sources of employment and has also enhanced the economic well-being of its citizenry.

-Specifically, the free trade zone regime in Costa Rica consists of “free geographic areas” in which both foreign and national companies are authorized to produce goods and services while applying customs and tax law in a flexible manner.
+Specifically, the free trade zone regime in Costa Rica consists of “duty-free geographic areas” in which both foreign and national companies are authorized to produce goods and services while applying customs and tax law in a flexible manner.

 The most important features that are a part of the free zone regime in Costa Rica are related to the following: